Anbernic RG40XX V Review (2026): Vertical 4-Inch Budget Handheld Verdict

 Key features and design

 The RG40XX V's selling point is restraint — Anbernic took the proven H700 chip from the cheaper RG35XX line, scaled the screen up to 4 inches, and stretched the chassis vertically.
-The result feels in hand like a thicker, longer Game Boy Pocket with modern button additions.
+The result is essentially a thicker, longer Game Boy Pocket with modern button additions.

 Specifications at a glance